 6. The Company's addition of the bonus credit might arguably be viewed as resulting in an owner purchasing a redeemable security for a price below the current net asset value.
 Further, by recapturing the bonus credit, the Company might arguably be redeeming a redeemable security for a price other than one based on the current net asset value of the Account.
 Applicants contend that these are not correct interpretations or applications of these statutory and regulatory provisions.
 Applicants contend that the bonus credit does not violate Section 22(c) and Rule 22c-1.
 In support of this contention, Applicants note that an owner's interest in his or her Contract value or in an Account would always be offered at a price next determined on the basis of net asset value and that the granting of a bonus credit does not reflect a reduction of that price.
 Instead, the Company will purchase with its own general account assets an interest in an Account equal to the bonus credit.
-Because the bonus credit will be paid out of Company assets, not Account assets, Applicants assert that no dilution will occur as a result of the credit.
+Because the bonus credit will be paid out of Company assets, not Account Start Printed Page 53818assets, Applicants assert that no dilution will occur as a result of the credit.

 7. Applicants contend that the recapture of the bonus credit does not involve either of the problems that the Commission intended to eliminate or reduce with Rule 22c-1.
 The Commission's stated purpose in adopting Rule 22c-1 was to avoid or minimize (1) dilution of the interests of other security holders and (2) speculative trading practices that are unfair to such holders.
 Applicants claim that the proposed recapture of the bonus credit does not pose such threat of dilution and that the bonus credit recapture will not alter an owner's net asset value.
 The Company will determine an owner's net cash surrender value under the Contract in accordance with Rule 22c-1 on a basis next computed after receipt of an owner's request for surrender (likewise, the calculation of death benefits and annuity payment amounts will be in full compliance with the forward pricing requirement of Rule 22c-1).
 The amount recaptured will equal the amount of the bonus credit that the Company paid out of its general account assets.
 Although an owner will retain any investment gain attributable to the bonus credit, the Company will determine the amount of such gain on the basis of the current net asset value of the Subaccount.
 Thus, Applicants argue, no dilution will occur upon the recapture of the bonus credit.
 In addition, Applicants assert that the credit recapture does not create the opportunity for speculative trading.